Blockin-Labs/blockin/README.md

 * The pages folder shows how to use it in the frontend.
 The api folder shows how to use it via a backend API.

 ## Current Supported Chains
-These are the chains that are natively supported by this library.
+These are the chains that are natively supported by this library as templates.
 * **Algorand** via AlgoDriver defined in the ChainDrivers folder
   * Uses Purestake API and algosdk npm library

 To add support for a new blockchain, please visit the README in the ChainDrivers folder.

-We are currently working on adding implementations for more blockchains.
+We are currently working on adding implementations for more blockchains and also making it more convenient to import/export these templates.

 ## Example Sites Using Blockin
 * [`Netflix Proof of Concept`](https://github.com/Blockin-Labs/Blockin-Sample-Integration)